 - A number of animals escaped from a zoo-like “safari” near Oklahoma City in the wake of one of the area’s many tornadoes.
 (Don’t worry, they were found and returned to their enclosures before injuring anyone or before being injured themselves.)

-All in all, this storm system caused enough damage and destruction in Oklahoma alone to push its governor to declare a state of emergency for every one of the state’s 77 counties.
+This storm system caused enough damage and destruction in Oklahoma alone that its governor declared a state of emergency for all 77 state counties.
 On the same day, President Obama signed a disaster declaration covering three Oklahoma counties that allowed residents to take advantage of relief funding.

 Damage Costs + Insurance Component

-Although there’s no telling how much the early-May tornado outbreak actually cost area residents, business owners, and insurance providers, it’s probably not a small amount.
+There’s no telling how much the early-May tornado outbreak actually cost area residents, business owners, and insurance providers.
+But it’s probably not a small amount.

 After all, high winds, hail, and flooding tend to cause a lot of damage to both vehicles and homes, and often that damage is expensive to repair.

 Which is why it’s important to have enough auto and homeowners insurance.
-Thankfully, you don’t need to worry about buying special coverage — like you do for earthquakes — to protect your car or house from tornado or other storm damage.
+Thankfully, you don’t need to buy special coverage to protect your car or house from tornado or other storm damage.

 When it comes to your house, for instance, a standard homeowners policy is enough to cover most of the hazards related to tornadoes or thunderstorms.
 That said, you’ll need to invest in flood insurance — through FEMA’s National Flood Insurance Program— if you want to be free from worry on that end.
 (For more information on this kind of coverage, read our article, “What You Need to Know About Flood Insurance.”)

-As for any cars you own, you’ll be set to deal with all sorts of storm-related damage as long as you have comprehensive and collision insurance as well as the required liability coverage.
+To protect your cars from storm-related damage make sure you have comprehensive, collision, and the required liability insurance coverage.
 (To learn more about comprehensive coverage, check out QuoteWizard’s “Comprehensive Car Insurance Basics” article.)

-To make sure you’ve got the right amount and types of coverage and you’re getting the best rates, compare quotes from multiple carriers with .
+Make sure you’ve got the right amount and types of coverage.
+Also, make sure you’re getting the best homeowners insurance rates by comparing quotes from multiple companies.